CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/cloud/_index.md

 ---
-title: "Upgrade Cloud hosted platform"
+title: "Cloud"
-linkTitle: "Upgrade Cloud hosted platform"
+linkTitle: "Cloud"
-description: "Information about upgrading a Cloud hosted observability platform for {{% ctx %}}."
+description: "Information about upgrading a cloud-hosted observability platform for {{% ctx %}}."
 weight: 1000
 ---